DanielePignedoli/CellTransmissionModel/README.md

 * model parameters (_**config.csv**_)
 * bottlenecks parameters (_**bottlenecks.csv**_)

 The necessary instructions are in the headers of the \*.csv files.
+After compiling the configuration files you can run _**simulation.py**_ from command line typing _$python simulation.py -f <output_name> -p <configuration_file> -b <bottlenecks_file>_.Flags corrspond respectively to _--filename_, _--params_ and _--bottlenecks_.

+e.g. $python simulation.py -f traffic_light -p configuration.csv -b bottlenecks.csv

-Then you can already run _**simulation.py**_ and a plot with the density evolution of your road will be created as _filename.png_ in the **plots/** directory.
-If you will not pass a filename for your output, by just pressing enter, the file will be named using the current date.
+A directory with name _<output_name>_  is now created, it contains the configuration files and a png plot with with the density evolution of your road .
+If you will not pass a filename for your output the file will be named using the current date.

 **IMPORTANT:** the road is always empty at the beginning, and is filled up in time proportional to the speed prameter.